Gingerbreadfork/rss-feed-fuser/README.md

   pip3 install uvicorn
   uvicorn main:app
 ```
-Don't forget to add your feeds to `feeds.txt` by adding just one per line, use the full URL.
+Don't forget to add your feeds to `feeds.txt` by adding just one per line, use the full URL.<br>
 [Learn how to Deploy Deta Micros and Test RSS Feed Fuser Yourself!](https://docs.deta.sh/docs/micros/getting_started)

 ## Like the Repo?